gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Exact pattern to use to determine which model(s) a plugin exposes
     - Alternative pattern that declares only the type and name and Gradle takes care of decoration, instantiation and dependency injection
 - Should assert that every model object is decorated, however it happens to be created.
-- Force rule methods to be static?
-Plugins to be stateless (eg no fields)?
 - Also add an API where a plugin can declare models dynamically?
 - DSL reference documents the model.
 - Another plugin or build script configures model.